uberslackin/umatiportal/README.md

   - security updates, dev instance, testing instance, feature branch instance(s) Note all of this is provided via netlify.com and vercel.com free account service level.  [info]

-##Continuous
+## Continuous Prioritation of feature requests

-Prioritation of feature requests
+## Areas that the Umaticore project emphasizes the educational value to our participants

-web security,
+ -- web security,

-software management
+ -- software management

-and web development
+ -- web app development